mongoq/fpga_jtag_over_wlan/win32/README.md

 **Compiled with Cygwin an Windows 7 32-Bit**

 Similar to: https://elinux.org/Compiling_OpenOCD_for_Windows_7_(LibFTDI)_-_Pre_June_2011
-but without the extra libusb stuff ...
+but without the extra libftdi stuff ...

 Source Code used: https://sourceforge.net/projects/openocd/ - openocd-0.10.0.zip (newest !)